aaron97neu/Discovery-World-Pong/README.md

     - When using prod, you _must_ select the top and bottom players as well.
-            To match the exhibit, use profiles `top-player-ai-gpu` and `bottom-player-depth` as such: `docker compose --profile dev top-player-ai-gpu bottom-player-depth up`.
-The following 'players'
+            To match the exhibit, use profiles `top-player-ai-gpu` and `bottom-player-depth` as such: `docker compose --profile dev --profile top-player-ai-gpu --profile bottom-player-depth up`.
-            are available:
+            The following 'players' are available:
         - `top-player-ai-gpu` This is the AI player used in the exhibit.
 Expects an Nvidia GPU and appropiate docker configuration with Nvidia container toolkit